 Cons: Depending on face shape, the eye holes might not be cut deeply enough, which can result in the rim brushing against the lower eyelid.

 3. Super Z Outlet Fleece Ski Face Mask

 This mask has a unique design that somewhat resembles the hood of a sweatshirt.
 It has a looser fitting design with drawcords on the side that can be used to tighten the mask.
 There’s a mouth and nose covering that can be pulled up or down, so this mask can be worn as an open-faced hood or as a balaclava.
 The fleece material will keep you warm in the elements, but it also feels good against your skin.
 This mask is also available in multiple colors including bright red and blue, plus subdued gray and black.

 Pros: Great option for those looking for a looser-fitting design.
-Drawcords allow you to tighten the mask to desired fit.
-Multiple colors available.
+Drawcords allow you to tighten the mask to the desired fit.
+Multiple colors are available.

-Cons: Thicker material and wider silhouette isn’t ideal for wearing under a helmet.
+Cons: Thicker material and wider silhouette aren’t ideal for wearing under a helmet.

 4. Tough Headwear Balaclava Ski Mask

 This balaclava is from the aptly named Tough Headwear, and it’s designed for outdoor adventures.
 The two connected but separate parts of the mask allow it to be worn with the face covered or uncovered, and mesh paneling along the front of the mask makes it breathable, preventing moisture from building up or fogging up your goggles.
 In addition to black, woodland camo and hunter orange masks are available.